 This program is for Chemistry majors interested in obtaining B.S. and M.S. degrees within five years.
-The student should notify the department of their interest in the Fall their junior year.
+The student should notify the department of their interest in the Fall of their junior year.

 This program is for Biochemistry students interested in obtaining B.S. and M.S. degrees within five years.
-The student should notify the department of their interest in the Fall their junior year.
+The student should notify the department of their interest in the Fall of their junior year.

 Many of our faculty are members of the Center of Computational and Integrative Biology – the entity at Rutgers-Camden that confers Ph.D. degrees upon students interested in computational or biological aspects of chemistry.